chechelnitskd/chechelnitskd.github.io/_pages/about.md

 # Interests

-I am broadly interested in natural language processing, human computer interaction, and computational social justice.
+I am broadly interested in natural language processing, human-computer interaction, and **computational social justice**.

-I am especially interested in how we can use **decolonial computing** techniques as part of **algorithmic audits** and qualitative analyses of large language models to combat the **systematic social and cultural biases** these systems contain.
+I am especially interested in how we can use **decolonial computing** techniques as part of algorithmic audits and qualitative analyses of language models to expose and combat the **systematic social and cultural biases** these systems contain.

 # Highlights